Rafael Nadal flies into third round of French Open

 The Spanish second seed, who is looking to equal Roger Federer's men's record of 20 singles Grand Slam titles, was never bothered by his opponent.

 He played deep throughout and used his forehand to devastating effect.
-After, the world No 2 was content with his work.
+After, the 34-year-old was content with his work.

 "My objective is to play as well as I can.
 It was a good match for me today.
 I'm very happy," Nadal said after his victory.